DiNitride/Discord-Music-Status/README.md

 # Discord-Music-Status
 ## A Program to display your currently played Music as your Discord Status

+The status won't display on your own client for some reason, Discord's fault, however if you look on another client or mobile you see it will be displayed.

 ###### The program will work with:
 - iTunes
 - Spotify